A novel statistical approach for two-sample testing based on the overlap coefficient: Conclusion

 \section{Conclusion}

 Based on the OVL estimation, we have devised a novel statistical framework for two-sample testing: the OVL-$q$ ($q\in\N_+$), which can be regarded as a natural extension of the Smirnov test (since the OVL-1 is equivalent to the Smirnov test).
 We have explained and implemented the algorithms for the OVL-$q$ (in particular, the fast OVL-2 algorithm).
-Furthermore, we have demonstrated the superiority of the OVL-2 over conventional statistical tests in some experiments.
+Furthermore, we have demonstrated the superiority of the OVL-2 over conventional statistical tests in some experiments, although the reason for this is not clear at present.

 One limitation is that we are currently unable to rapidly perform the OVL-2 if $m\ne n$ or the OVL-$q$ if $q\ge 3$.
 To overcome this, we should explore the possibility of expanding fast and exact algorithms for the OVL-$q$, or should investigate the asymptotic distribution of $\rho_{q,m,n}$ (as $m,n\to\infty$) to approximate the OVL-$q$ in future works.
 The treatment of ties (which may occur in $\Omega\setminus\wh{\Omega}$ if $F_0$ or $F_1$ is practically discontinuous) is also an important topic of research.
 In addition, it is meaningful to further evaluate the statistical power of the OVL-$q$ both in simulations and in real observations.